-Now that we’ve been selectively breeding for the home dairy for eleven years, we are consistently getting doelings that meet our standards as family milkers.
-In many cases, we own four or five generations behind the kids that we’re selling, so we can give you information about a kid’s parents, siblings, aunts, and other distant relatives.
+Now that we’ve been selectively breeding for the home dairy for 15 years, we are consistently getting doelings that meet our standards as family milkers.
+In many cases, we own four or five generations behind the kids that we’re selling, so we can give you information about a kid’s parents, great grandparents, siblings, aunts, and other distant relatives.

 The three most important things to us are:

 When we decide to sell an adult goat, we are honest in our assessment of their strengths and weaknesses, and we make sure we understand why you want a goat so that you won’t wind up with an aloof brood doe if you really wanted an in-your-face pet.
 We attempt to make the same good matches with kids and future owners, but since we’re dealing with genetic potential, rather than a mature personality and conformation, it becomes much more unpredictable.
 No goat is perfect, and our goal is to make each goat’s kids a little better than the parents.
 To that end, we use bucks whose mothers have mammary systems that we believe will improve upon what our does already have.

 We hope you enjoy your cyber visit with our goats, and if you are in Illinois, we invite you to personally visit us and our goats.
 You can learn more about our farm by visiting AntiquityOaks.com.